 Variable-length arrays (Tables) stores variable-length records.
-In many financial projects, customer information is a variable-length record.
-To read customer record you need VB array (dynamic array) defined in the COBOL program.
+That means record length varies.
+The best example is NAME In customer information is a variable-length record.
+To read a customer record you need VB array (dynamic array) in your program.

 I have explained the syntax you need to create VB array.
 In COBOL, the alternate name for an Array is Table.

 You May Also Like: How to Create VB Files in COBOL

 COBOL: How to Call Dynamic Array (VB Array).

 Sample Logic to Create Array.

 05 PRICE-GROUP OCCURS 1 TO 100 TIMES

 05 PT-ENTRY-COUNT PIC S9(3).

 4 Key Clauses in VB Array.